The Righteous Gemstones: Filming

-Principal photography for the pilot was completed in August 2018 in Charleston, South Carolina at Citadel Mall.
+Principal photography for the pilot was completed in August 2018 in Charleston, South Carolina, at Citadel Mall.
 The North Charleston Coliseum served as the interior of Gemstone Ministries, while a former Sears store at Citadel Mall was re-purposed into the Locust Grove Worship Center.
 (The new church being a former Sears was kept and referenced in the series).
 In April 2021, HBO confirmed the second season had gone into production, having continued to film mainly in Charleston.
 In September 2022, it was reported that production on the third season was shut down due to the landfall of Hurricane Ian in South Carolina.
+Filming for the third season wrapped in December 2022.

+Filming for the fourth season began in May 2024 and ended in early October 2024.

 Music

-The series is composed by Joseph Stevens, who has collaborated with McBride on his previous television series.
-An original song "Misbehavin'" became a viral hit after its debut in the episode "Interlude".
+The series music is composed by Joseph Stephens, who has collaborated with McBride on his previous television series.
+An original song, "Misbehavin", became a viral hit after its debut in the episode "Interlude".
 Performed by Jennifer Nettles and Walton Goggins as their characters Aimee-Leigh and Baby Billy, "Misbehavin'" is the fictional Freeman siblings' most popular song which they performed as children in the 1960s and reprised as adults in 1989.
-The song was written by McBride, co-star and co-writer Edi Patterson, and composer Stevens, who designed it to mimic a wholesome, old-time country song but with absurd lyrics such as "Runnin' through the house with a pickle in my mouth".
+The song was written by McBride, co-star and co-writer Edi Patterson, and composer Stephens, who designed it to mimic a wholesome, old-time country song but with absurd lyrics such as "Runnin' through the house with a pickle in my mouth".

 Release

 On December 24, 2018, a "first look" still image from the series was released featuring Danny McBride, John Goodman, and Adam DeVine as Jesse Gemstone, Eli Gemstone, and Kelvin Gemstone, respectively.
 The series premiered on HBO on August 18, 2019.
 The second season premiered on January 9, 2022.
+The third season premiered on June 18, 2023.
+The fourth season premiered on March 9, 2025.